 The bulb in this picture has lots of the skin layer but I can feel the heart of the bulb.
 Don’t panic!
 Just peel back some of the layers and go ahead with planting.

-Amaryllis Refrigerator Storage
+Amaryllis Cool Storage

 The bulb that has been cleaned can be stored in a cool (40-50 deg.
 F), dark place such as the crisper of your refrigerator for a minimum of 6 weeks.
 Note: I have never put my bulbs in a refrigerator.
 They say that APPLES will effect the bulbs so do not store in the same refrigerator.
 My Dome Greenhouse during the winter months provides the same type of conditions as a refrigerator so that is what I do!